-Two EMSs are employed at the SPR for environmental management, one at the DOE Project management office (PMO) level and one at the M&O contractor level.
+Two EMSs are employed at the SPR for environmental management, one at the DOE project management office (PMO) level and one at the M&O contractor level.
 DOE self-certified their EMS to the ISO 14001:2004 Standard in 2005.
 The M&O contractor's (DM) EMS was initially certified to the ISO 14001:1996 standard by an RAB (now ANAB) accredited registrar in 2000 and re-certified in 2003.
-Recertification to the updated ISO 14001:2004 standard occurred in 2006.
+Recertification to the updated ISO 14001:2004 standard occurred in 2006 and was maintained throughout 2007.
 Both EMSs include the organizational structure, activity planning, designation of responsibilities, practices, procedures, processes, and resources to support and validate the DM and DOE Environmental Policies, ASP5400.2 and SPRPMO P 451.1B, respectively (Appendix B).

-Conformance of the EMS to the ISO 14001 standard is illustrated through the DOE order "SPRPMO Environmental Management System," (SPRPMO O 450.1) and the DM procedure "ISO 14001 Environmental Management System Manual," (ASI5400.55).
+Conformance of the EMS to the ISO 14001 standard is illustrated through the DOE order "SPRPMO Environmental Management System," (SPRPMO O 450.1A) and the DM procedure "ISO 14001 Environmental Management System Manual," (ASI5400.55).
 These documents provide descriptions and references to SPR policies, plans, procedures, environmental aspects and impacts, and objectives and targets that are the foundation of the EMSs.
 The 17 ISO elements are identified in these documents with discussions on how DM and DOE implement them.
 Some DOE EMS requirements flow down to the M&O contractor and include portions of the M&O contractor's EMS.
-Environmental management programs conducted in 2006 to achieve environmental objectives are described in Table 5-1, EMS Program Achievement.
+Environmental management programs conducted in 2007 to achieve environmental objectives are described in appendix C, Environmental Management System Program Achievement for 2007.